-Prerequisite(s): GCRD 6336/GEMS 6401 An examination of number concepts as they apply in the areas of measurement, probability, and statistics from grades primary to twelve.
+Prerequisite(s): GCRD 6336/GEMS 6401

+An examination of number concepts as they apply in the areas of measurement, probability, and statistics from grades primary to twelve.
 Research on these areas of application of number sense is investigated with the aim to develop classroom instruction strategies that foster students' quantitative thinking.

-Problem Solving and Problem Posing in School Mathematics
+Problem Solving and Problem

+Posing in School Mathematics

-0.5 unit An investigation of the literature pertaining to problem solving and problem posing in the context of mathematics learning.
+An investigation of the literature pertaining to problem solving and problem posing in the context of mathematics learning.
 Students will learn about divergent and convergent thinking processes in mathematics, the integration of creativity and problem solving strategies and their place in the mathematics classroom.

-GCRD 6339/GEMS 6404 Educational Perspectives on the Nature of Mathematics
+Educational Perspectives on the

+Nature of Mathematics